 1 to 2 tbsp dried basil or 1/2 cup of fresh basil

-Make a rue in a stock pot by melting the butter and sprinkling in the flour.
-Allow it cook for just a few seconds and then add in your can of tomatoes.
+Make a rue in a stock pot by melting the butter and sprinkling it in the flour.
+Allow it to cook for just a few seconds and then add in your can of tomatoes.
 Add the salt, and herbs, then using a hand blender or regular blender (if not using crushed tomatoes) blend until smooth.
-Finish the soup off with the heavy cream.
+Finish the soup off with heavy cream.

 But this is a pantry meal idea so if fresh veggies are not an option, no problem.
-You can make an entirely “pantry” taco salad by taking a can of beans placing them in a pot, adding in a tbsp of cumin and two minced garlic cloves.
+You can make an entirely “pantry” taco salad by taking a can of beans placing them in a pot, and adding in a tbsp of cumin and two minced garlic cloves.
 Allow the beans to simmer for a few minutes.

 Plate the tortilla chips, add the beans, salsa, sliced olives sour cream and shredded cheese.
-If you have jarred red bell peppers, that is a nice addition to this pantry style taco salad.
+If you have jarred red bell peppers, that is a nice addition to this pantry-style taco salad.
 I also add my fermented sauerkraut to the top of all my taco salads for a healthy probiotic and to add a bit more flavor.